nanase1025/nanase1025.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am Hairong Shi (史海容), currently a 4th year undergraduate student from [School of Biological Science and Medical Engineering](https://bme.buaa.edu.cn/), [Beihang University](https://ev.buaa.edu.cn/).
-I will start my Master's degree in Computer Science at [Keio University](https://www.keio.ac.jp/) in September 2025.
+Hi!
+I am Hairong Shi (史海容), and I will start my Master's degree in Computer Science at [Keio University](https://www.keio.ac.jp/) in September 2025.
+I was a undergraduate student from [School of Biological Science and Medical Engineering](https://bme.buaa.edu.cn/), [Beihang University](https://ev.buaa.edu.cn/).

 My research interests include **Computer Vision**, **Generative Models**, and **Multimodal Models**.
 I am particularly passionate about developing AI systems that can understand and reason across multiple modalities, with applications in medical imaging and video understanding.

-I am currently working as a Research Intern at Colab@Beihang under the supervision of Professor Si Liu, and as an AIGC Research Intern at RightBrain.AI.
+I will become a member of [SMILAB@Keio University](https://smilab.org/) starting September 2025, and I am currently working as an AIGC Research Intern at [RightBrain.AI](https://rightbrainai.cn/home).
+Previously, I worked as a Research Intern at [Colab@Beihang](https://colalab.net/) under the supervision of Professor Si Liu.

 # 🔥 News
 - *2025.03*: &nbsp;🎉🎉 Started my AIGC Research Internship at RightBrain.AI.